spesml/spesml.github.io/2_Concepts/3_ModelingFramework/03_requirements_viewpoint.md

 As detailed in the next section, some of these categories can be further refined - for instance, there are different kinds of constraints, depending on whether it is a physical entity to be constrained (e.g., its weight), architectural design decisions (e.g., notational conventions), or the development process (e.g., the need to for certain analyses or tests).

-In constrast with the elements of the functional, logical or technical viewpoints, requirements as such are not given a formal semantics. in SpesML.
+In contrast with the elements of the functional, logical or technical viewpoints, requirements as such are not given a formal semantics. in SpesML.
 One reason is that for most categories, the Universal Interface Model - on which the formalization of the other viewpoints is based - is not a suitable mathematical basis.
 The second reason is that even for functional requirements, where such a formalization is intuitively possible, formalized requirements have little use in SpesML.
 Instead, the black-box functions of the functional viewpoint can be seen as formalized behavior descriptions of a group of related functional requirements.
-In practice, this gives a better understanding of the intended functionality tha isolated partial behavior specifications.
+In practice, this gives a better understanding of the intended functionality than isolated partial behavior specifications.

-Requirements are connected to architectural elements or to other requirements through various tracing relations, again addressing different aspects, for instance, whether an architectural element is intended to *satisy* a requirement or whether a requirement is *derived* from another requirement.
+Requirements are connected to architectural elements or to other requirements through various tracing relations, again addressing different aspects, for instance, whether an architectural element is intended to *satisfy* a requirement or whether a requirement is *derived* from another requirement.

 Although requirements themselves in SpesML have, for the reasons discussed above, no mathematical semantics in the underlying Universal Interface Model, it is still possible to derive methodically useful properties at the level of the traceability graph consisting of linked requirements and architectural elements.
 For instance, it is possible to discover unimplemented stakeholder requirements or unmotivated derived requirements; it is also possible to construct lists of verification obligations arising from the graph structure.